-As we said, ‘sales cycle’, ‘sales pipeline’ and ‘sales funnels’ are not the same thing.
+As we said, ‘sales cycle’, ‘sales pipeline’, and ‘sales funnels’ are not the same thing.
 In fact, a lot of people – not just beginners in sales – tend to confuse the terms ‘pipeline’ and ‘funnel’.
-But all these 3 terms mean something different!
+However, all these 3 terms mean something different!

 Let’s talk about each.

 Every product has a typical buying pattern or buying behavior attached to it.
 This usually influences the sales cycle.